Warrior

 Warrior is a steady, sweet, safe, and been there, done that kind of gelding with a heart of gold and a strong foundation.

 He is a 16-year-old grade Paint gelding who has been used for trail riding, camping, groundwork, light arena work, and in a part-time lesson program.
-He was used regularly in lessons through early December 2025 and has since been on a seasonal winter break.

 He has a solid foundation, is generally not spooky, and is accustomed to being ridden by multiple riders.
 Warrior is naturally more “whoa than go” and is most comfortably ridden at the walk and trot.
 Loping requires consistent conditioning and a rider able to apply clear, steady leg and seat aids, and is not the primary focus with what we use him for.